alphagov/forms/design/prototype-version-2/page-detail/name-your-form.md

 There is hint text that says, “The form name will be shown at the top of each page of the form.
 Use a name that describes what the form will help people to do.
 For example, ‘Apply for a licence’.” above a text input.

 Below the text input is a green “Save and continue” button.

+### Feedback from testing this version

+- Name your form page: This page works well for users and it received positive feedback.
+The use of additional hint text made it clearer what users were being asked for and it overcomes problems with uncertainty of what the form should be named
+> “I’m guessing ‘the form name will be shown at the top of the page’ is new - that’s a good addition.
+That makes it clear that what you’re doing here is actually what’s going to be shown on the form.”
+(P1)
+> "Super clear, no problems" (P2)

+- Form overview page: Users wanted an explicit option to change / edit the name of a form rather than use the ‘back button’
+> "I wouldn't know how to fix a typo in the form name."
+(P3)
+> "If I click back will it delete everything if I'd added questions."
+(P3)